The men and women who defend the United Kingdom and fight wars overseas.

 - It involves active duty military personnel or property, often the military will not be particularly nice.
 This will range from being uncooperative to actively covering the thing up.
 This behaviour will largely be done by the upper ranks.

 - Squaddies (the enlistees) will often be somewhat violent when violence isn't called for, and a couple may do drugs (it was recently revealed the British Army was kicking out the equivalent of a battalion a year for narcotics use).
 Brushes with the civilian authorities for public drunkenness are few and far between, however, or at least seldom committed by the same soldier twice.
-One is advised to be careful in pubs in garrison towns.
+Nevertheless, one is advised to be careful in pubs in garrison towns.

 - Any British Army officer up to 1945, and quite a few afterwards, will display all the characteristics of an Officer and a Gentleman to the letter.
 Any non-coms in the same series will have a regional accent and a 'Heart of Gold'.